Cemetery Reef Snorkeling

 The 4th most popular snorkel dive spot in Grand Cayman.

 North of Georgetown at the north end of Seven Mile Beach, the snorkelling at Cemetery Beach Reef is known for its seclusion, especially relative to the other dive sites around the island.
 The beach is particularly scenic with its huge Australian pines.
-The reef formations range from 60 to 300 feet offshore and are marked by a buoy.
-The best part of this patchy reef is located about 300 feet offshore in 10 feet to 40 feet deep water.
-Surrounding the large coral heads and elkhorn coral formations, you’ll find plentiful reef fish along with resting nurse sharks and sea turtles.
+Straight out from the beach access pathway, you’ll see three large orange buoys in a row leading away from the shore.
+The main reef formation is at the third buoy about 300 feet offshore in 10 foot deep water.
+This patchy reef has scattered coral heads of average health that have plenty of reef fish and occasional resting nurse sharks or sea turtles.
+From that third buoy, there are a few smaller coral heads about 200 feet to the south.
 During Cemetary Reef snorkeling, you may encounter sergeant majors, yellowtail snapper, bermuda chub and grunts.
 Some snorkelers have been feed the colorful fish for years, so they may swarm you when you arrive.
 Also, this dive site is known for occasional strong currents, so exercise care.
-Even further offshore, there is the marked wreck of the USS Kittiwake in 65 foot deep water.
+Even further offshore, there is the marked wreck of the USS Kittiwake in 65 foot deep water, but it is best accessed by snorkel boats since its an extremely long swim out and tough coming back.

 After a long day of snorkeling at Cemetary Reef, you might want to grab a cool, refreshing drink at Macabuca Tiki Bar behind the Cracked Conch Restaurant just north of the Cayman Turtle Centre.